Chart Color Schemes

 Warracknabeal is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Warracknabeal's dwelling structures, as per the latest Census, consisted of 94.2% houses and 5.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Vic.'s 90.1% houses and 9.9% other dwellings.
-Home ownership in Warracknabeal was at 52.4%, with mortgaged dwellings at 26.4% and rented ones at 21.3%.
-The median monthly mortgage repayment was $737, below Non-Metro Vic.'s average of $1,430.
-The median weekly rent figure was $180, compared to Non-Metro Vic.'s $285.
+In Warracknabeal, as per the latest Census, 94.2% of dwellings were houses, with the remaining 5.8% being semi-detached, apartments, or other types.
+This compares to Regional Vic.'s figures of 90.1% houses and 9.9% other dwellings.
+Home ownership in Warracknabeal stood at 52.4%, with mortgaged dwellings at 26.4% and rented ones at 21.3%.
+The median monthly mortgage repayment was $737, lower than Regional Vic.'s average of $1,430.
+The median weekly rent in Warracknabeal was $180, compared to Regional Vic.'s $285.
 Nationally, Warracknabeal's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing